IRendy/Higurashi-When-They-Cry/README.md

 # Higurashi-When-They-Cry

-The origin of the texts is the game Higurashi When They Cry.
+The origin of the texts is from game Higurashi When They Cry.

-Please support game Higurashi When they Cry.
+The texts are for improving my English skills.